anlutro/php-bulk-sms/README.md

 # Contact
 Open an issue on GitHub if you have any problems or suggestions.

-If you have any questions or want to have a chat, look for anlutro @ chat.freenode.net.

 # License
 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).